thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-5.rst

   </details>
   </p>

-We may introduce suggestive notation for dependent paths :
+If you like, we can introduce suggestive notation for dependent paths, but may be harder to read than ``PathD`` :

 .. code:: agda